harbour/harbour.github.io/snapshot.md

 You can find the latest development sources for Harbour directly on our website.
-Source code is checked out of version repository and packaged every night and made available along with the binaries compiled for Linux.
+Source code is checked out of version repository and packaged every night and made available along with the binaries built for Windows.

 These packages are _not_ intended for production use; please use the packages at the download page.

-If you do encounter a bug, please test the latest snapshot build to see if it has already been fixed by a developer.
+If you do encounter a bug, please test the latest snapshot build to see if it has already been fixed before reporting it.

-To see what developers have added, you can view the ChangeLog.txt directly from the source repository.
+To see what developers have added, you can view `ChangeLog.txt` directly in the source repository.

 # Download Links